-Secularphobia is one of those phobia words that rather a lot of people have a bit of a phobia about (logo-phobia perhaps), and yet such words do convey and describe fears that are quite real.
+Secularphobia is one of those phobia words that rather a lot of people have a bit of a phobia about (logo-phobia perhaps).
+Such words do convey and describe fears that are quite real.
 Some we are familiar with …

-- homophobia- yes there still are many out there with an irrational fear of people who were born with a different sexual orientation.
+- Homophobia: there still are many out there with an irrational fear of people who were born with a different sexual orientation.
 It perhaps finds root within some due to the massive degree of insecurity.

-… and so I introduce to you “secularphobia”, and that is also quite real within US society.
-If you doubt that, then consider the observation that many politicians find it necessary to wear a religious mask if they wish to retain office.
-Barney Frank, an openly gay member of congress kept the fact that he was not religious a secret until he finally retired.
+… and so I introduce to you “secularphobia”.
+This is quite real within US society.
+If you doubt that, then consider the observation that many politicians find it necessary to wear a religious mask.
+Barney Frank, an openly gay member of congress, kept the fact that he was not religious a secret until he finally retired.

-You can’t help but wonder what is going on inside the heads of those who will happily discriminate against people for simply being non-religious, why would they do that?
+You can’t help but wonder what is going on inside the heads of those who will happily discriminate.
+The “crime” is that some people are simply non-religious.
+Why would they do that?

-It perhaps comes down to several things …
+It perhaps all comes down to several things …

 - The persistent belief that only the religious are moral, and so anybody who is not religious must be immoral.
-It is utterly irrational and has no basis in fact, but then the irrational beliefs that drive such thinking is the foundation that this is all built upon, so it is perhaps not such a great surprise, and is one of the tricks that belief plays to hook into the human mind, and ensnares by tricking humans into thinking that belief is the high moral ground. – All humans are born evil (talking snakes, fruit, Eden, etc…), therefore unless Jesus … etc… except none of it is true.
+It is utterly irrational and has no basis in fact.
+Irrational belief that drives such thinking is the foundation that this is all built upon.
+Perhaps it is not such a great surprise.
+One of the tricks that belief plays to hook into the human mind is to trick humans into thinking that belief is the high moral ground.
+All humans are born evil (talking snakes, fruit, Eden, etc…), therefore unless Jesus … etc… except, none of this is true.

-- In the US there is also cultural loyalty at play, the potentially deeply emotional and patriotic idea that “in god we trust” and so if you don’t stand with god that you are not a true American and not truly patriotic.
+- In the US there is also cultural loyalty at play.
+This is the potentially deeply emotional and patriotic idea of “in god we trust”.
+If you don’t stand with god that you are not a true American and not truly patriotic.
 This perhaps has its roots to some degree in the post-war McCarthyism that presented communism and its associated non-belief as the ultimate evil that needs to be rooted out.

 What is also rather interesting is this observation.